-- of the Tohoku University Graduate Schools, Other Universities' Graduate Schools, Foreign Graduate Schools, etc., Educational Institutions providing Foreign Graduate Courses, and/or the United Nations University (hereinafter referred to as "Educational Institutions, etc. providing Foreign Graduate Courses") prior to such admission or transfer admission to the Tohoku University Graduate Schools may be deemed as credits acquired at the Tohoku University Graduate Schools in accordance with the provisions of the relevant graduate school's rules, in cases regarded as educationally beneficial by the relevant graduate school. - (2) For Master's Courses, etc., Latter Phase Courses, or the Medical Course, Dental Course, or Pharmacy Course, the number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of the preceding Article 16-2 (1) shall be up to 10 credits. - (3) For professional degree programs other than the Law School's course, the number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of Article 16-2 (1), together with the number of credits deemed as acquired under Article 31-5 (1), shall be up to half of the 30 credits or more set as a requirement for completion of such professional degree programs. - (4) For the Law School's course, the number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of Article 16-2 (1), together with the number of credits deemed as acquired under Article 31-5 (1) (excluding credits that are deemed to have been acquired in excess of 30 credits in accordance with the provision of Article 31-5 (3), shall be up to 30 credits. - (5) The provision of 16-2 (1) shall not apply to those students with some legal knowledge.
+- (2) For Master's Courses, etc., Latter Phase Courses, or the Medical Course, Dental Course, or Pharmacy Course, the number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of the preceding Article 16-2 (1) shall be up to 10 credits. - (3) For professional degree programs other than the Law School's course, the number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of Article 16-2 (1), together with the number of credits deemed as acquired under Article 31-5 (1), shall be up to half of the 30 credits or more set as a requirement for completion of such professional degree programs. - (4) For the Law School's course, the number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of Article 16-2 (1), together with the number of credits deemed as acquired under Article 31-5 (1) (excluding credits that are deemed to have been acquired in excess of 30 credits in accordance with the provision of Article 31-5 (3), shall be up to 30 credits. - (5) Notwithstanding the provisions of the preceding paragraph, a person who has already completed the law and who has completed the basic course of cooperation prescribed in Article 6, Paragraph 2, Item 1 (hereinafter referred to simply as the "basic course of cooperation law") (hereinafter referred to simply as the "basic course of cooperation law") of the law (Law No. 139 of 2002; hereinafter referred to as the "cooperation law").
+The number of credits that can be regarded as having been acquired at this graduate school is Article 31-5, Paragraph 1 and Article 3 The number of credits that can be regarded as having been acquired from the provisions of Article 5 and Article 35-4 shall be up to 46 credits.
+(Excluding units that are deemed to have been acquired in excess of 46 units pursuant to the proviso of Article 31-5, Paragraph 4.)